-Controlling the exposure to silica may be done through engineering controls, administrative actions, and personal protective equipment.
-Engineering controls include such things as replacing silica with a material that does not contain crystalline silica (substitution); using local exhaust ventilation; using containment methods, such as blast-cleaning machines and cabinets; and wet sawing or wet drilling of silica-containing materials.
+Where possible, silica should be eliminated or substituted with a safer option.
+Engineering controls should then be considered, such as using local exhaust ventilation, using containment methods (e.g., blast-cleaning machines and cabinets), and wet sawing or wet drilling of silica-containing materials.
+Administrative or work practice controls may be appropriate in some cases where engineering controls cannot be implemented or when different procedures are needed after implementation of the new engineering controls.
 Administrative actions may include limiting workers’ exposure time and requiring workers to shower and change into clean clothes before leaving a worksite.
+Personal protection equipment is the least desirable, but may still be effective.
 Use of personal protective equipment may include wearing proper respiratory protection to keep workers' exposure below the OSHA permissible exposure limit and the use of personal protective clothing.

-Controlling Silica Dust from Foundry Casting-Cleaning Operations.
+- Controlling Silica Dust from Foundry Casting-Cleaning Operations.
 US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-106 (Hazard Controls 23), (1997, December).
 The local exhaust ventilation system described in this document may keep worker exposures to respirable silica below permissible limits and eliminate the need for workers to wear respirators.

-Dust Control Handbook for Industrial Minerals Mining and Processing.
+- Dust Control Handbook for Industrial Minerals Mining and Processing.
 US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-112, (January 2012).
 Handbook covering engineering controls in mining operations for reducing dust generation and limiting worker exposure.

-Profitt-Henry A. "Silica overexposure in sandblasting."
+- Profitt-Henry A. "Silica overexposure in sandblasting."
 Applied Occupational and Environmental Hygiene 15.7(2000, July): 537-9.
 Discusses silica problems at a sandblasting operation, and how to eliminate the hazard.

 Resources for the Construction Industry